What to visit Lousã

 » Chiqueiro

-On our first visit to Talasnal, we embarked on a “little” adventure and walked a part of the Serranos Route (route identified as PR5).
-Starting the route in the Talasnal village, it takes only 1.5 km to reach a smaller village – Chiqueiro.
+When visiting Talasnal, you can embark on a small adventure and walk part of the Serranos Route (route identified as PR5).
+Starting the route in the Talasnal village, it takes only 1.5 km (0.9 mi) to reach a smaller village – Chiqueiro.

 Lousã Aldeias Xisto Percurso Chiqueiro